ggmessier/ggmessier.github.io/pages/data-background.md

 The purpose of this section is to give students who are brand new to our group something to look at to get up to speed.
 Here, I'm trying to strike a balance between giving you the fundamentals that everyone should know and not spending too much time exploring techniques that you might not use in your specific project.

+- **Homelessness:**
+  + Much of my research is aimed at using data science to help improve the supports provided for individuals experiencing homelessness.
+  + [Nick Falvo](https://nickfalvo.ca) is a very prominent researcher in the public policy space with a focus on homelessness and housing.
+His [orientation course](https://nickfalvo.ca/courses/) is an excellent overview of the trends in homelessness and the programs for addresssing it.
+He also posts a ton of content on Twitter and is very [worth following](https://twitter.com/nicholas_falvo).

 - **Probability Lectures:**
   + It's impossible to understand how machine algorithms work without a background with probability and statistics.
   + The lectures for my probability grad course are on [YouTube](https://youtube.com/playlist?list=PL7sWxFnBVJLUbrCHertPLEqqCyLVnG-tN).
 Lectures 1-4 are basically undergrad material but good to review.
 The multi-variate material in Module 6 and 7 is important to cover.
 The rest of the lectures aren't important.